ajbogh/PM.js/README.md

 	sudo apt-get update
 	sudo apt-get install nodejs

-2. grunt-cli
+2. gulp

-	sudo npm install -g grunt-cli
+	sudo npm install -g gulp

 Building
 --------

-1) Open the terminal (or use an IDE that can integrate with nodejs or grunt) and cd to the PM directory.
+1) Open the terminal (or use an IDE that can integrate with nodejs or gulp) and cd to the PM directory.

 2) Issue the following command:

-	> grunt
+	> gulp